bshaffer/redmine-assets-plugin/README.md

 Installation
 ------------

-0. Follow the Redmine plugin installation steps at: http://www.redmine.org/wiki/redmine/Plugins
+0. Follow the Redmine plugin installation steps at: [http://www.redmine.org/wiki/redmine/Plugins](http://www.redmine.org/wiki/redmine/Plugins)
-1. Cd to your redmine vendor/plugins dir.
+1. Cd to your redmine `vendor/plugins` dir.
-2. Git-clone the plugin from this repo into a folder in there (git clone git://github.com/bshaffer/redmine-assets-plugin.git redmine_assets_plugin)
+2. Git-clone the plugin from this repo into a folder in there: `git clone git://github.com/bshaffer/redmine-assets-plugin.git redmine_assets_plugin`
-3. Run the plugin migrations +rake db:migrate_plugins+
+3. Run the plugin migrations `rake db:migrate_plugins`
 4. Restart your Redmine web servers (e.g. mongrel, thin, mod_rails)
 5. Login to your Redmine install as an Administrator
 6. Setup the permissions for the assets module for your roles